Zquinlan/pseudonitzschia_Koester/README.md

 ### Folders:
 #### Data
-- Raw
+- Raw:
 Raw dataframes used at the beginning of the R pipeline

 - Analyzed:
 Output files from the R Pipeline

 - Plots:
 Plots for basic visualization and supplements

 #### Code